dlove24/lbutils/docs/ref/pmods/pmod_summary.md

 specification-1_2_0.pdf) at least two pins are additionally required for +3.3V (Pins 6 and 12) and 0V (Pin 5 and 11).
-This means that for most PMods using the 12-pin SPI jumper interface, the following basic pattern will hold (numbers refer to the default GPIO pin assignment on the Leeds Beckett micro-controller development board)
+This means that for most PMods using the 12-pin SPI jumper interface, the following basic pattern will hold (numbers refer to the default GPIO pin assignment for the Pico H/W on the Leeds Beckett micro-controller development board)

 ![PMod J1 Header Layout](https://digilent.com/reference/_media/reference/pmod/pmod-pinout-2x6.png)